 Every card has the same flat rate.
 Corporate, prepaid, gift cards, and rewards cards have no additional fees, and debit cards are run just like credit cards (you do not need to enter a PIN).

-Can I accept Apple Pay on my eCommerce website?
+Can I accept Apple Pay on my eCommcerce website?

-What’s the difference between Square’s eCommerce API, Square Checkout API and eCommerce partner solutions?
+What’s the difference between Square’s Transactions API, Square Checkout API and eCommerce partner solutions?

 Checkout API: Square Checkout API lets merchants accept online payments for supported payment types using a checkout workflow hosted by Square, simplifying the process of accepting online payments.
 Once it’s time to collect the payment, buyers enter Square’s hosted checkout flow and return back to your website once the payment is complete.

-E-Commerce API: Square’s E-Commerce is a payment solution that allows you to accept credit and debit card payments from your own website.
+Transactions API: Square’s Transactions API is a payment solution that allows you to accept credit and debit card payments from your own website.
 Customize your own payment form and checkout experience to accept payments with Square.

-Is E-Commerce API a good fit for my business?
+Is the Transactions API a good fit for my business?